maxbeau/VolleyballVisualAnalysis/docs/PIPELINE.md

-# 🏐 Pipeline Architecture Guide
+# 🏐 Orchestration Architecture Guide

-This document provides a detailed overview of the refactored `VolleyballVisualAnalysis` pipeline, focusing on the `pipeline.yaml` configuration file and the unified `run_pipeline.py` executor.
+This document provides a detailed overview of the refactored `VolleyballVisualAnalysis` orchestration system, focusing on the new configuration structure and the unified `run_pipeline.py` executor.

 ---